Questions related to LiPo Batteries are some of the most common I get.

 I don't want to start into motor ratings; battery ratings are plenty to get through...
 I just thought I would make mention of it since I do get that "kilovolt" question often.

-Capacity indicates how much power/energy the battery pack can hold and is indicated in milliamp hours (mAh).
-This is just the standard way of saying how much load or drain (measured in milliamps) can be put on the battery for 1 hour at which time the battery will be fully discharged.
+Capacity indicates how much power/energy the battery pack can hold and is indicated in milliamp hours (mAh), at least on our smaller RC packs.
+This is just the standard way of saying how much load or drain (measured in milliamps) you can put on your battery for 1 hour at which time the battery will be fully discharged.

 For example an RC LiPo battery that is rated at 1000 mAh would be completely discharged in one hour with a 1000 milliamp load placed on it.

-As you can imagine for an RC model with that kind of current draw, it would be very advantageous to use a larger capacity battery pack such as a 2000 mAh pack.
-This larger pack used with a 15 amp draw would double the time to about 8 minutes or so until the pack was discharged.
+As you can imagine for an RC model helicopter with that kind of current draw, it would be very advantageous to use a larger capacity battery pack such as a 2000 mAh pack.
+This larger pack used with a 15 amp draw would double the flight time to about 8 minutes.
+It's not quite that simple, and there are other considerations to be aware of which will be covered, but you get the idea.

 The main thing to get out of this is if you want more flight time; increase the capacity of your battery pack.